ted-ross/transom/input/overview.md

 use HTTP and REST to expose information.
 But these approaches have some serious drawbacks.
 A database is reliable, but it isn't designed to intermediate communication.
 Its focus is storing data, not moving it between processes.
-REST lets you communicate, but it offers no reliability.
+REST helps you communicate efficiently, but it offers no reliability.
+If the party you're talking to is unavailable, the transmission is dropped.

-A store-and-forward messaging system gives you reliable communication.
+A store-and-forward messaging system gives you efficient, reliable communication.
 Message brokers take responsibility for ensuring messages reach their destination, even if the destination is temporarily out of reach.
 Messaging APIs manage acknowledgments so that no messages are dropped in transit.

 ## Proprietary messaging solutions